Adrian-rospx/ascii-shape/README.md

 I've added all 8 basic terminal colors.

-Shapes can be defined by modifying the x and y values of each vertex.
+Polygons can be defined with the x and y values of each vertex.

 Current example:
 ```